JotaSXBR/linux/README.md

- # Secure VPS Initialization Script
+ # VPS Setup and Configuration Scripts

+This repository contains scripts for setting up and configuring a secure Ubuntu LTS VPS with Docker and Traefik.

+## Available Scripts

+### 1. Server Setup Script (`server.sh`)

-This script provides a comprehensive security setup for Ubuntu LTS VPS servers, including user management, SSH hardening, firewall configuration, and more.
+The main initialization script that provides comprehensive security setup for Ubuntu LTS VPS servers.

-## Features
+#### Features:
 1. System Updates: Ensures all packages are current
 2. Sudo User: Creates a new user with sudo privileges
 3. SSH Hardening: Disables root login, password auth, and sets a custom port